gracco/sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>

 * What is the name and the UID of the administrator user?
-  - 0
+  - root, 0

 * How to list all files, including hidden ones, in a directory?
-  - ls -lha
+  - ls -a

 * What is the Unix/Linux command to remove a directory and its contents?
-  - rm -Rfv
+  - rm -R

 * Which command will show you free/used memory?
 Does free memory exist on Linux?
-  - free -m
+  - free
   - Sure exists, but the Linux kernel creates file caches with memory ram, so when we see the output from free command, sometimes can show us that we are without memory but this memory is cached by the SO.

 * How to search for the string "my konfi is the best" in files of a directory recursively?
-  - grep -Rin "string" /folder
+  - grep -Rin "my konfi is the best" /folder

 * How to connect to a remote server or what is SSH?
   - ssh user@server - simple way
   - SSH (secure shell) it's a cryptographic network protocol, used for remote login to computer systems by users.

 * How to get all environment variables and how can you use them?
-  - env, set or printenv, will show every variable that login session, we can use setting as variables ex.: TEST=something or using export, with that the variable will be global (can be used by all users)
+  - env, set or printenv, will show every variable that login session, we can use setting as variables ex.: TEST=something or using export the variable will be global (can be used by all system users)

 * I get "command not found" when I run ```ifconfig -a```.
 What can be wrong?
   - your PATH variable doesn't have the full path for the ifconfig command.